-Estrogen dominance is extremely (and unfortunately) very common in many women due to lifestyle, diet, stress and toxins.
+Estrogen dominance is extremely (and unfortunately) very common in many women due to lifestyle, diet, stress, and toxins.

 Why do you have too much estrogen?

-When evaluating anyone with estrogen dominant symptoms I always evaluate these areas…
+When evaluating anyone with estrogen-dominant symptoms I always evaluate these areas…

-Hormone balance and estrogens
+Hormone balance and estrogen